 Despite the legislative intent that the workers' compensation system be self-executing, it is sometimes necessary to for an injured worker to dispute the adjustment or denial of their claim through a petition for benefits filed with the Office of the Judges of Compensation Claims (OJCC).
 Due to the complex nature of the law, such injured workers employ an attorney to handle their petition in the vast majority of cases (as do employer/carriers).
-For fiscal years 2010-2011 through 2014-2015, injured workers were represented by attorneys in about 89 percent of cases.52
+For fiscal years 2010-2011 through 2015-2016, attorneys represented injured workers in about 90 percent of cases.55

 Injured workers that prevail in a lawsuit before the OJCC to enforce their entitlement to workers' compensation benefits are generally awarded payment of their attorney's fees against the employer/carrier.
 The attorney's fee is calculated based on a formula provided in s.
 440.34, F.S.
 This has been referred to as the statutory fee schedule for employer/carrier paid claimant attorney fees.
 Prior to October 1, 2003, the JCC was authorized to depart from the statutory fee schedule and increase or decrease the attorney fee award based on listed factors.
-As part of the 2003 workers' compensation reform passed by the Legislature, 53 the authority of the JCC to depart from the statutory fee schedule was removed.
-It was briefly revived by case law54 in 2008, but was again removed by legislative action.55 On April 28, 2016, the Florida Supreme Court revived the JCC's authority to award a fee that departs from the statutory fee schedule.
-56 This is commonly referred to as the Castellanos decision.
+As part of the 2003 workers' compensation reform passed by the Legislature, 56 the authority of the JCC to depart from the statutory fee schedule was removed.
+It was briefly revived by case law57 in 2008, but was again removed by legislative action.
+58 On April 28, 2016, the Florida Supreme Court revived the JCC's authority to award a fee that departs from the statutory fee schedule.
+59 This is commonly referred to as the Castellanos decision.
 Pursuant to Castellanos, the JCC again has the authority award a reasonable fee.